andorardo/noun-verb/README.md

 # noun-verb
-This dataset contains set of English sentences that have hard cases of ambiguous tokens being noun or verb.
+This dataset contains a set of English sentences that have hard cases of ambiguous tokens being noun or verb.
 The dataset contains ~32 examples.

 ## Description